 7. Go To A Dry Cleaner

-Appearances are important for touring bands, especially if you’re trying to re-produce a performance that looks, sounds, and feels uniquely the same night after night.
+Appearances are important for touring bands, especially if you’re trying to reproduce a performance that looks, sounds, and feels unique the same night after night.

-Although it won’t necessarily keep you smelling fresh and clean, it will at least help keep your vibe in check so you don’t look like you’ve been wearing the same suit at every show of the tour (even though we all know you have).
+Although it won’t necessarily keep you smelling fresh and clean, it will at least help keep your vibe in check, so you don’t look like you’ve been wearing the same suit at every show (even though we all know you have).

-As for your uniform, you can pick up an odor eliminator spray for pretty cheap.
-If you give it a spritz and hang it up to breathe, it won’t completely remove the smell of body odor, but it’ll at least dilute the stench so you can smell a bit more like flowers than butt-sweat.
+As for your uniform, you can pick up an odor-eliminator spray for pretty cheap.
+If you give it a spritz and hang it up to breathe, it won’t completely remove the smell of body odor, but it’ll dilute the stench so you can smell a bit more like flowers than butt-sweat.

 8. Wash In A Sink & Blow Or Drip Dry